Privacy concerns with Facebook: Photo recognition and face tagging

 Facebook enabled an automatic facial recognition feature in June 2011, called "Tag Suggestions", a product of a research project named "DeepFace".
 The feature compares newly uploaded photographs to those of the uploader's Facebook friends, to suggest photo tags.

 National Journal Daily claims "Facebook is facing new scrutiny over its decision to automatically turn on a new facial recognition feature aimed at helping users identify their friends in photos".
 Facebook has defended the feature, saying users can disable it.
 Facebook introduced the feature on an opt-out basis.
 European Union data-protection regulators said they would investigate the feature to see if it violated privacy rules.

 Naomi Lachance stated in a web blog for NPR, All Tech Considered, that Facebook's facial recognition is right 98% of the time compared to the FBI's 85% out of 50 people.
 However, the accuracy of Facebook searches is due to its larger, more diverse photo selection compared to the FBI's closed database.

 Mark Zuckerberg showed no worries when speaking about Facebook's AIs, saying, "Unsupervised learning is a long-term focus of our AI research team at Facebook, and it remains an important challenge for the whole AI research community" and "It will save lives by diagnosing diseases and driving us around more safely.
 It will enable breakthroughs by helping us find new planets and understand Earth's climate.
 It will help in areas we haven't even thought of today".

-In May 2016, Facebook faced a lawsuit in Illinois for violations of the Biometric Information Privacy Act.
+In May 2016 Facebook faced a lawsuit in Illinois for violations of the Biometric Information Privacy Act.
 In February 2021, the company settled, agreeing to pay $650 million, and shut down the feature in December 2021.
 Following the shutdown, Cher Scarlett, a former Apple security engineer, in January 2022 tweeted a photo that she had been auto-tagged in by someone unknown to her prior to shutdown.
-The photo was from the 19th century and she said that she learned it was her great-great-great grandmother of Volga German ancestry, saying the technology was "dangerous" and "off-putting", and pointed to the implication of genocide.
+The photo was from the 19th century and she said that she learned it was her great-great-great-grandmother of Volga German ancestry, saying the technology was "dangerous" and "off-putting", and pointed to the implication of genocide.

+In September 2024, Meta said it scraped all Australian adult users' public photos and posts on Facebook to train its AI without an opt-out option.

+In 2024, Facebook agreed to pay $1.4 billion to Texas for capturing facial and biometric data without properly informing users.